trjoshi3011/DeltaxAdobe/README.md

 - 214 Photoshop comments
 - 266 Fireflu comments

+For Instagram, we used the  Graph API.
+The API only allows access to comments by reels posted by Adobe, regardless if it was added as a collaborator.
+- 8258 comments in total

 **Processing**
 We used Pandas dataframes to store, process, and clean the data.
 This allowed us to delete rows (i.e, a comment) that we wanted to remove for a visualization.
 For example, for sentiment visualizations, we wanted to avoid using comments that the Hugging Face model was unsure about.
 So, through using Pandas, we were easily able to do this.